spacebanana420/ffscala/docs/gettingstarted.md

 # Screen and audio capture

 FFscala implements FFmpeg's video and audio capture functionality.
-Currently, this support is experimental, but it's developed enough to cover support for Windows, MacOS, Linux-based systems and systems of the BSD family or any other system that supports x11, pulseaudio, OSS or Alsa.
+Currently, this support is experimental, but it's developed enough to cover support for the vast majority of desktop and server operating systems.

 To get started, import: